desmond-ong/stats-notes/docs/06-a-regression.md

 # The Linear Model I: Linear Regression

-In this chapter we will learn about a workhorse tool of analytics: the linear model, which allows us to run linear regression models that we can use to estimate simple trends and look at how some variables in our data may affect other variables.
-We will be going over how to interpret the output of a regression model.
+In the next few Chapters, we will learning about a workhorse tool of analytics: the linear model, which allows us to run linear regression models that we can use to estimate simple trends and look at how some variables in our data may affect other variables.
+The linear model is a key tool used in many fields, from psychology, economics, linguistics, business, as well as in some physical sciences like ecology.
+Thus, it is an essential part of the data scientist's toolkit.

+In this Chapter, we will be going over linear regression with one or more independent variables, to predict a continuous dependent variable.
+We will also discuss how to interpret the output of a simple regression model, and discuss the case of categorical independent variables.

 The learning objectives for this chapter are: